Risk Management and Countermeasures

 Competition is also intensifying in the LP gas industry to acquire customers, and prices are going down as a result.
 Competition remains fierce in the oil industry with competition between gas stations for survival, route sales of kerosene, and competition between sales channels, including home improvement centers.
 In addition to such intensifying competition between energy types and between industry competitors, there is heightened awareness of global decarbonization and SDGs, and efforts to achieve carbon neutrality by 2050 are picking up steam in Japan.
 Demand will rise significantly for us to take responsible action as a general energy service group, and delays responding to such matters may have a significant impact on the performance, etc. of the Group.

-In the Energy Solutions Business (BtoB Business), we offer a substantially 100% renewable energy electricity rate plan.
-In the Retail/Wholesale Energy & Related Business (BtoC Business) we are working to maintain and expand our business foundation through acquisition of business rights of LP gas and M&A with competitors.
-In addition, we are working to reduce the risk of intensified competition by encouraging customer loyalty through package sales of oil, gas, and electric energy.
+In the Retail/Wholesale Energy & Related Business (B to C Business) we are working to maintain and expand our business foundation through acquisition of business rights of LP gas and M&A with competitors.
+In addition, we are working to reduce the risk of intensified competition through such as beginning sales of Melife carbon neutral LP gas, which emits virtually zero CO2 emissions, as a new initiative to expand the number of customers and also encourage customer loyalty through package sales of oil, gas, and electric energy.

 (4)Risks related to security of petroleum and LP gas facilities and environmental pollution